youknowriad/anchour/README.md

 =====

 First, Add a configuration file named `.anchour` to your project.
-This Files defines scripts that are a collection of steps
+This file defines some commands composed by an ordered set of steps

 Example
 -------